-Vacancy rates and other industrial land data from Table 16 is based on an Industrial Land Audit completed in 2019.
+Vacancy rates and other industrial land data from Table 16 are based on an Industrial Land Audit completed in 2019.
 The status of the land is identified by the following categories:

-- Vacant: refers to vacant land parcels which are serviced with no tenants - Unknown: refers to a land parcel which is not vacant but the use is undefined or not definitely in operation - Use defined: refers to land parcels in operation with an easily defined use
+- Vacant: refers to vacant land parcels which are serviced with no tenants - Unknown: refers to a land parcel, which is not vacant, but the use is undefined or not definitely in operation - Use defined: refers to land parcels in operation with an easily defined use

-From Table 16, there are only 9 hectares of vacant industrial land in Cooma with a vacancy rate of 7%.
-Based on consultation with Cooma Business Chamber, real estate agents and Snowy Mountains Innovation Network (SMIN), demand for industrial land in Cooma is strong and expected to be very strong if Snowy 2.0 gets final approval.
-Figure 41 below shows the extent of the approved concrete segment factory currently under construction in Polo Flat.
+From Table 16, there are only 9 hectares of vacant industrial land in Cooma, with a vacancy rate of 7%.
+Based on consultation with Cooma Business Chamber, real estate agents and Snowy Mountains Innovation Network (SMIN), demand for industrial land in Cooma is strong.
+Figure 41 below shows the extent of the concrete segment factory in Polo Flat.